grpc/proposal/L73-java-binderchannel/wireformat.md

 #### Flag fields

-*   FLAG_PREFIX - Indicates the transaction contains the streams prefix.
+*   FLAG_PREFIX (0x1) - Indicates the transaction contains the streams prefix.
-*   FLAG_MESSAGE_DATA - Indicates the transaction contains message data.
+*   FLAG_MESSAGE_DATA (0x2) - Indicates the transaction contains message data.
-*   FLAG_SUFFIX - Indicate the transaction contains streams suffix.
+*   FLAG_SUFFIX (0x4) - Indicate the transaction contains streams suffix.
-*   FLAG_OUT_OF_BAND_CLOSE - Indicates this transaction contains out of band close data.
+*   FLAG_OUT_OF_BAND_CLOSE (0x8) - Indicates this transaction contains out of band
+    close data.
 (This type is only ever sent in a transaction by itself).
+*   FLAG_EXPECT_SINGLE_MESSAGE (0x10) - When set with client-prefix data, provides a hint
+    to the server-side transport that the client expects only a single message in response.
+    (I.e. The call is UNARY or CLIENT_STREAMING).
+This allows the server-side transport to combine the response message and status in a single transaction.
+Should the server responds will multiple messages _anyway_, the hint will be ignored, and messages will be delivered normally.
+*   FLAG_STATUS_DESCRIPTION (0x20)- Indicates the status description string is
+    included.
-*   FLAG_MESSAGE_DATA_IS_PARCELABLE - Indicates the message is a parcelable
+*   FLAG_MESSAGE_DATA_IS_PARCELABLE (0x40) - Indicates the message is a parcelable
     object.
-*   FLAG_STATUS_DESCRIPTION - Indicates the status description string is
-    included.
 *   status - If a status is included in the data, the status code will be present in the top 16 bits of the flags value.

+To allow for potential additions to the protocol, any any unrecognized flags may be ignored.
+However, since a set flag can indicate the presence of following data in the parcel, flags are implicitly ordered by increasing bit value, and an implementation may never ignore a bit with a lower numerical value than a bit it does not ignore.

 #### Sequence number